-Since inception through December 31, 2010, we had a deficit accumulated during the development stage of \$8,343,534 and net cash used in operations of \$2,061,017.
+Since inception through December 31, 2011, we had a deficit accumulated during the development stage of \$9,594,569 and net cash used in operations of \$2,433,053.
 To date all of our funding has been provided through sale of our common stock.
-We believe we can raise sufficient additional financing through the sale of our common shares to allow us to continue operations and execute our business plan to the end of 2011.
+We believe we can raise sufficient additional financing through the sale of our common shares to allow us to continue operations and execute our business plan to the end of 2012.
 Should the need arise, we plan to raise additional funds, both from U.S. and international investors.
-We believe that the technologies we currently have under management, especially our iGlue software which is nearing wide release, will prove attractive to both private and institutional investors, making fund raising a less strenuous process than it was before.
+We believe that our equity position on the newly public iGlue, Inc., will prove attractive to both private and institutional investors, making fund raising a less strenuous process than it was before.
 We also believe that as the only Hungarian public (or private) company that is actively engaged in Hungarian intellectual property acquisition and commercialization, we are an even more attractive investment opportunity.

 If needed, we will raise additional capital in a manner that is the least dilutive to our shareholders yet at the same time serves our development and operating needs.
-We anticipate no more than two additional fund raising round in 2011, after which we hope to rely solely on income generated from a partial or full exit of our iGlue equity.
-By the end of 2011 we will seek to sell some or all of our 38.5% equity in iGlue, realizing substantially higher return than the amount we invested in the technology.
+We anticipate no more than two additional fund raising round in 2012, after which we hope to rely solely on income generated from a partial or full exit of our iGlue equity.
+By the end of 2012 we will seek to sell some of our 2,884,986 shares of iGlue, Inc., common stock to realize substantially higher return than the amount we invested in the technology.
 We will then use the funds generated to invest in new technologies and pay for our day to day operating expenses.